coolnalu/SwipeCardsKit/README.md

 - `.right`: The card was swiped to the right
 - `.idle`: The card is not being swiped or is at rest

+This enum can also be used with the `popTrigger` binding to programmatically trigger a swipe in a specific direction.

 ## Customization Options

 ### Trigger Threshold